ab2022/thousand-clients/fargate/Readme.md

 ```

 AWS credentials and profile need to be provided.
-Number of instances can be edited in the `aws_ecs_server` resource.
+Number of instances can be edited in the `aws_ecs_service` resource.